Can Dogs Have THC? | Understanding The Risks

 CBD Oil for Dogs

 CBD (cannabidiol) is a non-psychoactive compound found in cannabis plants, including hemp.
-Used in products like CBD oil for dogs, it’s often combined with oil carriers such as MCT (medium-chain triglyceride) oil.
-MCT oil, derived from coconut or palm kernel oil, is generally well-tolerated by dogs.
+Used in products like CBD oil for dogs, it’s often combined with carrier oils such as MCT oil.

-Research on CBD oil for dogs shows promising results, with many pet owners reporting benefits in areas such as mobility, relaxation, and overall well-being.
-While these findings are encouraging, it's important to consult your veterinarian before adding CBD to your dog's routine.
+Research on CBD for dogs shows promising potential, with many pet owners reporting positive experiences.
+However, always consult a veterinarian before adding CBD to your dog's routine.

 Hemp-Based Products

-Hemp products, derived from the cannabis plant, contain less than 0.3% THC, making them safe for pets.
-Full-spectrum hemp oils, commonly used in dog products, include a range of cannabinoids such as CBD, terpenes, and flavonoids, all of which work together in what is known as the entourage effect.
+Hemp products contain less than 0.3% THC, making them safe for pets.
+Full-spectrum hemp oils include cannabinoids like CBD, terpenes, and flavonoids, which work together in what’s known as the entourage effect.

 Conclusion: THC Oil is a No-Go